Leighton Park School: Press

 Leighton Park was featured on the BBC Politics Show, which was hosted at the site in December 2010.

 In April 2005, Quaker-based Sunday Worship was broadcast live from Leighton Park on BBC Radio 4.
 Heard by an estimated 1.75 million listeners, the sequence of readings, music, ministry and silence "reflected the essence of Quaker values to the wider world."

 In November 2011 thieves stole Maverick the Harris hawk from a teacher's aviary.
 Maverick was used "to build a more adventurous curriculum for pupils" and helped students learn physics.
 Pupils were left distraught after the theft as a core team of pupils had been trained to handle him.

-In popular culture

-The school is mentioned in the play and film The History Boys by Alan Bennett.
-The headmaster mentions schools he would like to emulate regarding high pupil entry to Oxford; among them is Leighton Park — 'or is that an open prison?' he asks.